PyLadiesGermany/pycon-it-2025-workshop/README.md

 * **Abiotic Resource Depletion for Elements (ADPe):** Assesses the consumption of raw minerals and metals, expressed in antimony equivalents.
 * **Primary Energy (PE):** Calculates energy consumed from natural sources, expressed in megajoules.

+Note these methodologies are developing and more such as water consumption are planned to be added in the future.

 ### Codecarbon Quickstart